Why Tour Bodmin Moor?

-Common grazing rights on Bodmin Moor are attached to local property ownership, while the common land remains privately owned and is not managed as a National Park.
-Effectively, animals which belong to various people may be grazing on land belonging to other people.
+Common grazing rights on Bodmin Moor are linked to local property ownership, while the common land itself remains privately owned.
+Animals which belong to various people will be grazing on land belonging to other people.
 This present day system has links to feudal societal organisation.

 Buying a house or a farm in the area around and on Bodmin Moor can bestow grazing rights on a property owner.
 The number of animals permitted varies.
 But it does gives individuals the right to graze their animals on the common land.
 An economic model for this is known as The Tragedy of the Commons.